maynhile13105/AI-Probabilistic-Model/README.md

 ## Citation:
 For this project, we used ChatGPT to help us understand the Viterbi algorithm used in the HMM model.
-We also used ChatGPT to check our formulas for the joint probability of the sequence of hidden states and observation of the HMM model.
+We also used ChatGPT to check our formulas for the joint probability of the sequence of hidden states and observation of the HMM model and Q-learning Model.